oletizi/avi-docs/src/site/docs/16.3/tenants/index.md

 Creating additional tenants allows a user account to have multiple roles.
 In this case, within the user account, each role can be mapped individually to a tenant.
 Or, optionally, a single role can be mapped to all tenants.

 If a single role is mapped to all tenants, the default tenant for that user must be selected.
-The default tenant is the one the user is placed into when logging into Vantage.
+The default tenant is the one the user is placed into when logging into Avi Vantage.
 After logging in, the user can switch the management session to other tenants as needed.

 ### *All Tenants* View-only Tenant for Super Users

-Vantage user accounts that are enabled for super user access automatically have access to a special read-only tenant: All Tenants.
+Avi Vantage user accounts that are enabled for super user access automatically have access to a special read-only tenant: All Tenants.
 The All Tenants view provides read-only access to all resources within Avi Vantage.

 The <a href="{% vpath %}/all-tenants-view">All Tenants</a> tenant cannot be mapped to any roles within a user account.
 The All Tenants tenant is automatically made available to all super user accounts.